 - Complete the Rural Medicine Educational Pathway curriculum

-- Attend the Saturday morning lectures and meetings (described above)
+- Attend the Saturday educational sessions (described above)

 - Complete a four-week primary care preceptorship in rural Iowa coupled with a reflective writing project in the summer between the first and second year of medical school

-- Schedule and complete at least fifty percent (50%) of your third and fourth year clinical rotations in Iowa rural communities
+- Schedule and complete at least forty percent (40%) of your third and fourth year clinical rotations in Iowa rural communities

 How to apply

 Any student, upon acceptance into the DMU College of Osteopathic Medicine, is eligible to apply to the Rural Medicine Educational Pathway program.
-A maximum of twenty (20) students will be enrolled in the program.
+A maximum of thirty (30) students from all programs, both scholarship and elective students, will be enrolled in the program.
 The equivalent of four (4) full tuition scholarships will be awarded annually and will be renewable for up to four years.

 The application will be made available to you upon acceptance.
-Applications will be reviewed as they are submitted and decisions provided within 4-6 weeks.
+Applications will be reviewed as they are submitted and decisions provided within four to six weeks.
 If you are awarded a Rural Medicine Educational Pathway scholarship, you must execute the Des Moines University Rural Medicine Educational Pathway scholarship agreement.